viniciusghizi/dslist/readme.md

 # DS List

-> Backend DS List, listando tipos de Games, games e suas posições.
-Também será possivel editar a posição de cada Game.
+> Backend DS List, The project list all games, all games by type and your positions.
+You can edit the game position too.

-### Ajustes e melhorias
+### Features

-O projeto está finalizado.
-Falta adicionar Elasticsearch com os logs do projeto.
+The project is finished.
+I want to active Elasticsearch for Logs searching.
+This app is hosted on Railway Cloud Service in this URL: https ://dslist-production-b6ca.up.railway.app

-Projeto foi executado seguindo o cronograma do Dev Superior na semana do intensivão
+This project has been executed with the Dev Superior na semana do intensivão schedule

 ![aula](./.images/aula1.jpeg)

 ## 💻 Pré-requisitos

-Antes de começar, verifique se você atendeu aos seguintes requisitos:

-* Você instalou a versão mais recente de `JAVA 17`
+* You need to install `JAVA 17`.
-* Você tem uma máquina  com  `Docker`.
+* You need to install  `Docker`.

-## 🚀 Instalando <DS List>
+## 🚀 Installing <DS List>

-Para instalar o <DS List>, siga estas etapas:

-Basta subir o Docker-compose e rodar a aplicação
+To install the <DS List>, follow this steps:

+docker compose up -d

+and run the application

-## ☕ Usando <DS List>
+## ☕ Using <DS List>

-Após subir o backend você terá os seguintes endpoints:
+After start the backend, you can use this endpoints:
+Note: in Test profile, the project use H2 Database but in HOMOLOG or PRODUCTION you can use Postgre

 `GET http://localhost:8080/lists` - Return a list of game Category